What are haemorrhoids?

 They are very common and affect millions of people worldwide.

-They are also very common in pregnancy due to pressure effects caused by the growing baby.
+They are also very common in pregnancy due to pressure effects on the pelvic veins caused by the growing baby.

 Types of Haemorrhoids: